If you are a qualified, registered voter in Liberty County, you are entitled to vote with a vote by mail ballot.

 All vote by mail ballots other than overseas ballots will be sent out between 35-28 days prior to an election.
 If a request is submitted after that, they will be mailed out within 2 business days.

 Please make sure our office has your correct mailing address on file, as vote by mail ballots cannot be forwarded.

-IMPORTANT- The deadline to request an vote by mail ballot to be mailed is up to the sixth day (Wednesday) before an election.
+IMPORTANT- The deadline to request a vote by mail ballot to be mailed is up to 5PM the 10th day before an election.

 Pursuant to Florida law, a designee may only pick up a vote by mail for an voter five (5) days prior to an election.
 The vote by mail voter may designate in writing another person to obtain the ballot for them.
 The designee may only pick up two (2) vote by mail ballots per election other than their own or a member of their immediate family.
 All required information must be provided and the designee must provide photo identification and complete an affidavit.
 Click here for a copy of the Affidavit to Pick-up vote by mail Ballot for a Voter.

 The voter must follow the instructions by signing the Voter's Certificate.
 The instructions are included with the ballot.

 The ballot may be rejected as illegal if all information is not provided as instructed.

 Voted vote by mail ballots must be received in the Supervisor of Elections office by 7 p.m.
 ET election day.
 A vote by mail ballot may be returned to the Supervisor of Election's Office, or by mail.
 There are exceptions for overseas voter.
 A voted vote by mail ballot cannot be accepted at a polling place.